CodeWitchBella/isbl-publisher/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/CodeWitchBella/npm-publisher?style=for-the-badge)
 [![GitHub Release Date](https://img.shields.io/github/release-date/CodeWitchBella/npm-publisher?style=for-the-badge)](https://github.com/CodeWitchBella/npm-publisher/releases)

 Automates release process.
-Creating github releases from commit messages and attaches correct labels.
+Creates github releases from commit messages and attaches correct labels.
 Works both with self-hosted gitlab instances and github.com.

 You can see it in action on [release](https://github.com/CodeWitchBella/npm-publisher/releases) of this package.
-It currently assumes that you use npm classic, but it shouldn't be difficult to adjust for other package managers too.
+It currently assumes that you use yarn classic, but it shouldn't be difficult to adjust for other package managers too.

 ## How to setup (GitHub)